tinode/chat/README.md

 ## Topics

 Topic is a named communication channel for one or more people.
 All timestamps are represented as RFC 3999-formatted string with precision to milliseconds and timezone always set to UTC, e.g. `"2015-10-06T18:07:29.841Z"`.
+Topics have persistent properties.
+These following topic properties can be queried by `{get what="info"}` message.

+Topic properties independent of user making the query:
+* created: timestamp of topic creation time
+* updated: timestamp of when topic's `public` or `private` was last updated
+* defacs: object describing topic's default access mode for authenticated and anonymous users; see [Access control][] for details
+ * auth: default access mode for authenticated users
+ * anon: default access for anonymous users
+* lastMsg: timestamp when last `{data}` message was sent through the topic
+* public: an application-defined object that describes the topic.
+Anyone who can subscribe to topic can receive topic's `public` data.

+User-dependent topic properties:
+* acs: object describing given user's current access permissions; see [Access control][] for details
+ * want: access permission requested by this user
+ * given: access permissions given to this user
+* seen: an object describing when the topic was last accessed by the current user from any client instance.
+This should be useful if the client implements data caching.
+See [Support for Client-Side Caching][] for more details.
+ * when": timestamp of the last access
+ * tag: string provided by the client instance when it accessed the topic.
+* seenTag: timestamp when the topic was last accessed from a session with the current client instance.
+See [Support for Client-Side Caching][] for more details
+* private: an application-defined object that is unique to the current user.

+Topic usually have subscribers.
+One the the subscribers may be designated as topic owner (`O` access permission) with full access permissions.
+The list of subscribers can be queries with a `{get what="sub"}` message.
+The list of subscribers is returned in a `sub` section of a `{meta}` message.

 ### `me` topic

 Topic `me` is automatically created for every user at the account creation time.
 It serves as means for account updates, receiving presence notification from people and topics of interest, invites to join topics, requests to approve subscription for topics where this user is a manager (has `S` permission).
-Topic `me` cannot be deleted or unsubscribed from.
+Topic `me` has no owner.
+The topic cannot be deleted or unsubscribed from.
 One can leave the topic which will stop all relevant communication and indicate that the user is offline (although the user may still be logged in and may continue to use other topics).

-Joining or leaving `me` generates a `{pres}` presence update sent to all users who have peer to peer topics with the given user with appropriate permissions.
+Joining or leaving `me` generates a `{pres}` presence update sent to all users who have peer to peer topics with the given user and `P` permissions set.

 Topic `me` is read-only. `{pub}` messages to `me` are rejected.